Brightspace/Extensibility-Samples/docs/finalgrades.md

     ```

 ## The Code
 The example provided exposes a route for accessing the Final Grade information for a given course.
-The course is determine from the ```orgUnitId``` query parameter.
+The course is determined from the ```orgUnitId``` query parameter passed into this route.
 The index page has this value hardcoded and it can be changed.
 Please read [Configurations](configurations.md) for more information on making this change.

 The route provided is ```/finalgrades```
 * This route takes the result from the classlist and combines each user object with the object received from calling the final grades route resulting in a list of users and their final grade.